 So where is the Verde River exactly?
 The 192 mile river begins north of Prescott, near Paulson, and flows south by Cottonwood and Camp Verde.
 It then collects in two major reservoirs, Horseshoe Lake and Bartlett Lake.
 Side rivers and creeks contribute to the waterways, including Oak Creek and Beaver Creek, which we’ve explored too!
-After Bartlett lake, the Verde River continues to join the Salt River, by the Phon D. Sutton Recreation Area.
+After Bartlett Lake, the Verde River continues to join the Salt River, by the Phon D. Sutton Recreation Area.
 The Verde River supplies about 40% of the water delivered to the Phoenix area!

 This blog post shares areas to explore along the Verde River, south of Bartlett Lake.
 It’s in the vicinity of North Scottsdale and Rio Verde, southeast from Cave Creek.
 The lower Verde River is popular for swimming, tubing, kayaking, bird watching, and more!
-There is always water present, and will be chilly even during the summer (water depth may vary).
+There is always water present and will be chilly even during the summer (water depth may vary).
 Summer months will definitely be busier than the rest of the year, especially weekends.
 Read on to discover our three favorite places along the lower Verde River with kids!

-View our YouTube video summery here:
+View our YouTube video summary here:

 Box Bar Recreation Area – this is the first river access you’ll see when driving from Scottsdale.
 The hard packed dirt road is fine for all vehicles, and will lead to a large parking lot, portions of which are rocky.
 There are port a potties available here.
 The shoreline is a mixture of dirt and rocks as well, no sandy beach areas (at least not when the water is high).
 There are three areas of interest to seek out.
 Going right from the parking lot (follow the river downstream), will give you access to a small swing over the water and plenty of shade.
 Going left from the parking lot (upstream), will offer a larger swing over the water and a small shallow area to play.
 Find a spot to set up camp and enjoy!
 Look for tadpoles and small fish to catch too.
 There are a few areas of rapids that are fun for rafting.
 Please bring lifejackets for children and beginner swimmers.
 The water depth varies drastically in places.